 Our unique holiday cottages in the Lake District will leave you encapsulated in the rich culture of Cumbria.
 We have an array of delightful cottages tucked away in the wealth of the Cumbrian countryside, ranging from lovely lakeside properties to vast country homes surrounded by a sphere of artistic scenery.
-Our holiday cottages are second to none and Cumbria’s landscape will only amplify your experience in one Britain’s most popular destinations.
+Our holiday cottages are second to none and the Lake District’s landscape will only amplify your experience in one Britain’s most popular destinations.

 Wherever and whenever you visit, you can take a deep breath and bask in the freedom of some of our glorious locations and seriously sit back and lounge around the grace of the Lake District.

 We have cottages that sleep 2 for a romantic break, right up to 12 for a large family together.
-We have an ever so intriguing, castle-esque Mill boasting an enchanting character, perfect for a magical getaway.
+We have an intriguing, castle-esque Mill boasting an enchanting character, perfect for a magical getaway.
 The Trust have an exceptional range of grand and luxurious properties like this early 1900’s abode in Cumbria at the head of the largest lake in the England, and you could not be any closer to the lakes than in this glorious shoreside cottage.

 The 885-square-mile national park that forms the Lake District is home to an abundance of natural heritage that relentlessly calls out for more and more exploration.

-The tranquil setting of the North West’s surroundings are beckoning out for adventure.
-At ten and a half miles long, Windermere – the inspiration for Arthur Ransome’s ‘Swallows and Amazons' is the largest natural lake in the whole of England and what a sublime sight it is.
+The tranquil setting of the North West’s surroundings is beckoning out for adventure.
+At ten and a half miles long, Windermere, the inspiration for Arthur Ransome’s ‘Swallows and Amazons', is the largest natural lake in the whole of England and what a sublime sight it is.
 Windermere was formed from melting glaciers over 10,000 years ago during the last significant ice age and now the lake is perfect for boating and taking ferry trips.
 There is a spooky myth of a lake monster too, so keep an eye out!